akays89/workoutTracker/README.md

 # Workout Tracker
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)
 ## Description
 This app allows a user to track a workout.
-Users will be able to store various attributes of thier workout and save them for future reference.
+Users will be able to store various attributes of their workout and save them for future reference.
 ## Contents
 * [Installation](#Installation)
 * [Demo](#Demo)